jdranch/techmgmt/management.md

 Software and Project Management
 - Joel on Software Written by: Joel Spolsky
-- AN INTEGRATIVE MODEL OF ORGANIZATIONAL TRUST: PAST, PRESENT,AND FUTURE Written by: Roger C. Mayer, James H. Davis, and F. David Schoorman
+- An Integrative Model of Organizational Trust: Past, Present, and Future by Roger C. Mayer, James H. Davis, and F. David Schoorman
 - Tribes: We Need You To Lead Us Written by: Seth Godin
 - The Fifth Discipline: The Art & Practice of The Learning Organization by Peter M. Senge
 - The Mythical Man-Month: Essays on Software Engineering Written by: Frederick P. Brooks Jr.